zenlunatik/parasol/README.md

 optional arguments:
-  -h, --help   show this help message and exit --create     Will create a record create interface --read       Will create a record read interface --update     Will create a record update interface --delete     Will create a record delete interface --iterator   Will create an iterator interface
+  -h, --help   show this help message and exit --create     Will create a record-create interface --read       Will create a record-read interface --update     Will create a record-update interface --delete     Will create a record-delete interface --iterator   Will create an iterator interface